 Report a DDoS attack

-If you have good reasons to think that one of your website is under attack, by clicking on it in the Deflected websites sidebar section, you will access the control interface for the relevant site.
+If you have good reasons to think that one of your website is under attack, you can report this to us.
 Next to the website’s name, in the top part of the screen, click on “My site is under attack”, and then click on “One of the above applies, my site is under attack” in the following screen.
 The Deflect team will immediately be notified that your website is under attack and increase the level of protection.